Local oscillator: Types of LO

 A crystal oscillator is one common type of local oscillator that provides good stability and performance at relatively low cost, but its frequency is fixed, so changing frequencies requires changing the crystal.
 Tuning to different frequencies requires a variable-frequency oscillator which leads to a compromise between stability and tunability.
 With the advent of high-speed digital microelectronics, modern systems can use frequency synthesizers to obtain a stable tunable local oscillator, but care must still be taken to maintain adequate noise characteristics in the result.
+Phase-locked loops are an alternative means of generating precise LO frequencies.
+By synchronizing with another frequency source, this method ensures a high level of accuracy and stability.